Records show Dallas officer was under investigation in 2017 - WTMJ

 Bryan Riser’s arrest was announced Thursday by police Chief Eddie Garcia, who took over the department last month after Hall resigned at the end of 2020.
 During a news conference, Garcia said Riser became a “suspect” in the case in 2019 and sought to distinguish that from being “a person of interest.”

 “I think the community should know that this police department wants to be as thorough as possible because we certainly don’t want someone slipping through the cracks that has no business wearing this uniform,” Garcia said.
-He added that the department was moving to fire Riser and reviewing his arrests.
+He added that the department was reviewing Riser’s arrests.

-Representatives of the police department did not immediately respond Tuesday to questions about the 2017 testimony.
+Garcia fired Riser for “adverse conduct” on Tuesday, according to a statement from the department.
+A police spokeswoman, Cpl.
+Melinda Gutierrez, declined to comment on emailed questions about the 2017 testimony.

 Authorities have alleged that Riser offered to pay three men to kidnap and kill Douglas and Saenz.
 The men were later charged with capital murder and one of them came forward and implicated Riser in 2019, according to an affidavit for the officer’s arrest.